How a Premature Baby Differs From a Full-Term Baby

 Many premature infants grow up to be healthy children and adults, but there are several things that make them different from full-term babies.
+Learn more below:

-About 1 in 10 babies born in the US are born prematurely (before 37 weeks) each year.
-And while many premature infants grow up to be completely healthy children and adults, there are several things that make them different than their full-term counterparts.
+About 1 in 10 babies born in the U.S. are born prematurely (before 37 weeks) each year.
+And, while many premature infants grow up to be completely healthy children and adults, there are several things that make them different than their full-term counterparts.